YamHorin/YamHorin/README.md

-my name is Yam Horin
+ Yam Horin
-I'm 23 years old, learning software engineering at Afka College of Engineering (year 2).
+learning software engineering at Afka College of Engineering (year 2).

 I code in java , python and c 😄
 - 🔭 I’m currently working on a Phyton/java/C projects for myself